grocy/grocy-docker/README.md

 # grocy-docker

 > [!NOTE]
-> This repository is looking for a new maintainer.
+> This project is currently unmaintained and looking for a new maintainer.
 If you're interested in taking that role, please familiarize yourself with the current release automation (issue [#109](https://github.com/grocy/grocy-docker/issues/109)), and contact @jayaddison and @berrnd to register your interest in issue thread [#127](https://github.com/grocy/grocy-docker/issues/127).

 ERP beyond your fridge - now containerized!